 Note this example is short, addresses my critical needs and connects a feature with its key benefit.
 Before you call, you need to be able to deliver this (your value proposition) on the phone with an easy, natural tone of voice.
 If it sounds like you’re reading, you’re not ready.

 Second, you need to sound energetic.
 You do that by standing up while you talk.
 Sounds goofy?
 Salespeople all over the world are doing this because it works, so just stand up when you call.

 Third, you need to sound confident – you do that by smiling while you talk, by speaking slowly, pausing and allowing for silence.
-You sound confident when you know your pitch backwards and forwards without needing to look at the script.
+You sound confident when you know your pitch backward and forwards without needing to look at the script.
 You sound confident when you pause after your pitch and don’t break the silence if there is one.
 The silence puts pressure on the other person to speak and it means you are in control.

 You can also boost your confidence by remembering that the purpose of your call is not to get a job – your mission is only to get a meeting.
 That’s a manageable task and just a chunk in a long process.
 Every “no” brings you one call closer to “yes.”

 Remember also that when I’m recruiting, I have a deep desire to find the right player and every time I meet someone, I really want you to be the one.
 I’m rooting for you.